Finiteness properties of affine difference algebraic groups: The limit degree

 commutes.

-Dualizing the definition, an algebraic $\s$-group $\G$ corresponds to a finitely generated Hopf algebra $k[\G]$ together with a morphism of Hopf algebras $\overline{\s}=({\wtilde{\s}})^*\colon{\hs (k[\G])}\to k[\G]$.
+Dualizing the definition, an affine algebraic $\s$-group $\G$ corresponds to a finitely generated Hopf algebra $k[\G]$ together with a morphism of Hopf algebras $\overline{\s}=({\wtilde{\s}})^*\colon{\hs (k[\G])}\to k[\G]$.
 By the remark from the beginning of the proof, the statement that $\overline{\s}$ is a morphism of Hopf algebras corresponds to the statement that $k[\G]$ is a $k$-$\s$-Hopf algebra.
-Thus the category of algebraic $\s$-groups is anti--equivalent to the category of $k$-$\s$-Hopf algebras, which are finitely generated over $k$.
-Now the claim follows from Proposition \ref{prop: equivalence sgroups sHopfalgebras} and Proposition \ref{prop: ld equal 1}. \end{proof}
+Thus the category of affine algebraic $\s$-groups is anti-equivalent to the category of $k$-$\s$-Hopf algebras that are finitely generated as $k$-algebras.
+Now the claim follows from Remark \ref{rem: equivalence sgroups sHopfalgebras} and Lemma~\ref{lemma: ld equal 1}. \end{proof}